tsujamin/digi-approval/scope/work_scope.md

 + Notifications can be emitted to the stakeholder and approver in the case of non-respondance.

 #### Reporting and Querying Facilities ####
 Our consultation also introduced us to the current system where querying of the database is readily available and reports used for distribution could be easily generated.
-Ideally our system would provide similar functionality as not to disrupt current organisational practices.
+Ideally our system would provide similar functionality.
+For the sake of procedural consistency we would initially model our reports similar to those produced by the current database system.

 #### Soft Warnings Regarding Optionality and Processing Time ####
 Currently a reasonable amount of correspondence between customers and TAMS/PACS occurs in relation to whether a permit application need be lodged; consuming valuable processing time.
 There are also cases where customers lodge applications short of time and within the reserved application processing period of 28 days.
 This can result in dissatisfaction when approval is not received before the event date.
 In both of these cases the system may provide a soft warning to the user informing them or warning them of these circumstances; resulting in reduced workload for approvers